-Capacity scaling method
+Capacity scaling model

 A quick but very powerful technique of estimating projects up front is capacity scaling.
 By analyzing previous projects in detail using the Project Analytics module of Cleopatra Enterprise, you are able to study and extract scaling factors to setup cost estimation models.
 For example, below you see a take-off sheet for estimating the cost of a new plant.
 After choosing the type of plant (in this case, for making Polypropylene), the model automatically determines the proper capacity scaling factor.
 After the user enters the cost of the reference plant and capacity, the model calculates the new project cost:

-Parametric model
+Parametric cost model

 Another type of cost estimation model is a parametric cost model, based on one or more cost estimate relationships (CERs).
 Cleopatra Enterprise has an advanced regression analysis subsystem that reports correlations between technical parameters of equipment and its cost, installation hours, weight, etc.